gvlproject/game2017_docs/docs/tutorials/rna_seq_dge_advanced/rna_seq_game2017.md

     clicking **User > Login**.

 #### 2. Import the RNA-seq data for the workshop.
-If you are using the public Galaxy Tutorial server or Galaxy Melbourne server, you can import the data directly from Galaxy.
-You can do this by going to **Shared Data > Published Histories** on the top toolbar, and selecting the history called **RNA-Seq_Adv_Sec_1**.
+If you are using the public game-1 Galaxy server or Galaxy Melbourne server, you can import the data directly from Galaxy.
+You can do this by going to **Shared Data > Published Histories** on the top toolbar, and selecting the history called **GAMe2017_RNA-seq_Start**.
 Then click on "Import History" on the top right and "start using this history" to switch to the newly imported history.

+\showable{Alternate instructions if you are using your own personal Galaxy server.}{hint}

 Alternatively, if you are using your own personal Galaxy server, you can import the data by: